hexinz/SI650_final_project/README.md

 ## Search Engine Functions

-- search for episode by quote
+- search for transcript by keyword
-- quote author identification
+- question-answering
+- recommendation of episodes

 ## Data Collection